Photos before renovation:

 Opened July 1, 2020

-South High last served as a classroom for students almost 30 years ago.
+South High School last served as a classroom for students almost 30 years ago.
 Now, as South High Senior Living, it will serve as a home for seniors in South Knoxville’s Old Sevier neighborhood.

 The more than $12 million, 46,000-square-foot redevelopment project from Dover Signature Properties is now complete and several residents have moved into the building, which still features that classic school architecture both inside and outside.